 Among her academic and music scholarships, she was twice the recipient of the ORCA research scholarship.
 The first scholarship allowed her to conduct personal genealogical research in New England, with a special emphasis on records in Maine.
 For the second, she was able to accompany two university professors to the British Isles to study emigration sources available in English and Scottish archives.
 She co-authored a summary of their finds in the Utah Genealogical Association’s Genealogical Journal, titled “British Immigrants Project,” 31 (2003): 138-140.
 Emily currently serves on the Board of Directors for the Utah Genealogical Association.

-Before entering her current job at the Family History Library, Emily worked at MyFamily.com as a member of their genealogical help team, assisting customers with their various computer and research questions.
+Emily has worked at the Family History Library in Salt Lake City as well as MyFamily.com as a member of their genealogical help team, assisting customers with their various computer and research questions.
 She also enjoys attending national genealogical conferences around the United States.

 Call 1-800-288-0920 to request research services.